Azure/mlops-v2/README.md

 ## Prerequisites

 1. An Azure subscription.
 If you don't have an Azure subscription, [create a free account](https://aka.ms/AzureMLFree) before you begin.
+2. The [Terraform extension for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) if you are using Terraform to spin up infrastructure
+3. Git bash, WSL or another shell script editor on your local machine

 ## Project overview